Concordium/concordium.github.io/source/mainnet/net/concepts/concepts-backup.rst

 ..
 Note::

-   This information is not relevant for |mw-gen2| which uses a secret passphrase to recover a wallet.
+   This information is not relevant for |mw-gen2| which uses a secret recovery phrase to recover a wallet.

 Backups for |mw-gen1|
 =====================

-Because the Concordium Mobile Wallet does not use a seed phrase, your backup file is the only way you can restore your account keys should you lose your phone or have to re-install your phone or wallet.
+Because the |mw-gen1| does not use a secret recovery phrase, your backup file is the only way you can restore your account keys should you lose your phone or have to re-install your phone or wallet.
 You will permanently lose access to your wallet if you do not have a backup of your private key file.
 Concordium cannot recover your private keys if you lose them.
 If you don’t make a backup file you will lose access to your tokens forever.

 If you set up a new phone and transfer the wallet, you will lose the private keys; they can only be recovered from the pre-exported backup file.